Japanese Pickled Cucumber Recipe using Shio Koji

-“Shio Koji (塩麹)” is a seasoning paste that became a topic of conversation several years ago in Japan and now has become a seasoning commonly used by Japanese home cooks.
+It became a topic of conversation several years ago in Japan, and now, the white seasoning paste is a staple among Japanese home cooks.

-When it comes to the Japanese pickle made with Shio Koji, the most common vegetable prepared for it is cucumber.
-Since in fact I have the pickled cucumber in the refrigerator now, this time let me introduce how it is made with Shio Koji.
+When it comes to the Japanese pickle made with Shio Koji, the most commonly prepared vegetable is cucumber.